tc39/proposal-pattern-matching/README.md

 two to match against the sub-patterns, and a third to verify that the subject doesn't *have* a third item.
-`[a, b, ...]` will pull only two items from the subject, to match agaisnt the sub-patterns.
+`[a, b, ...]` will pull only two items from the subject, to match against the sub-patterns.
 `[a, b, ...c]` will exhaust the subject's iterator, verifying it has at least two items
 (to match against the sub-patterns)